YieldRay/serve-router/README.md

 # usage

-we use the latest version of [`path-to-regexp`](https://github.com/pillarjs/path-to-regexp) to match, which is different from what express depends
+we use the latest version of [`path-to-regexp`](https://github.com/pillarjs/path-to-regexp) for matching, which is different from the version express depends
 for example, you can use `/**` to match any path in express, but should use `/(.*)` here
-you may want to test the match syntax via <https://forbeslindesay.github.io/express-route-tester/>
+you may want to test the match syntax via <https://route-tester.surge.sh/>

 ```ts
 // use Deno